 Shock Absorbers and Strut Inserts

-The shock absorber or strut inserts function is to dampen the oscillations or bouncing caused by the suspension coils passing over bumps in the road.
-Testing a shock absorber's ability to return to normal is done by pressing downward on the bumper at the side with the weak shock.
+Shock absorbers and strut inserts dampen the oscillations and bounce from the suspension coils passing over bumps in the road.
+Test a shock absorber's ability to return to normal by carefully pressing down on the bumper at the side with the weak shock.
 Be careful not to damage the bumper.

 A good shock absorber quickly comes to rest and returns to normal.
-A faulty shock or strut would continue to bounce.
+A faulty shock or strut continues to bounce.
 It's because the weak shock absorber allows the coil spring to continue to oscillate.

 Cupped Tires